Katherina Matousek

 Katherina Matousek (born as Kateřina Matoušková; April 20, 1964) is a former pair skater who competed for Canada.
-Early in her career, she competed with Eric Thomsen.
+As a junior skater, she won a regional junior pairs title skating with Brad Starchuk.
+Early in her career, she also competed with Eric Thomsen.
 She joined forces with partner Lloyd Eisler in 1982.
 In 1984, they won the gold medal at the Canadian Championships and competed in the Olympics, finishing eighth.
 The next year they won the bronze medal at the 1985 World Championships.
+She retired on 14 May 1986 due to a stress fracture in her right ankle, and began working as a skating coach in North Vancouver.